chaps-io/gush/README.md

 => {:creator_id=>123, :url=>"http://foo.com"}
 ```

-**Note:** job params with the same key as globals will overwrite the globals.
+**Note:** job params with the same key as globals will take precedence over the globals.

 ### Pipelining